 In 1998 the United States Catholic Bishops challenged Catholic schools at all levels to “integrate Catholic social teaching into the mainstream of all Catholic educational institutions and programs.”
 (National Conference of Catholic Bishops, Sharing Catholic Social Teaching: Challenges and

 Directions, 1998).
 In its call to action, the bishops urged that Catholic schools “ensure that every Catholic understands how the Gospel and church teaching call us to choose life, to serve the least among us, to hunger and thirst for justice, and to be peacemakers.”

 This bibliography served as the Kathryn J. DuFour Law Library's response to the bishop’s call for action.
 It sought to identify and describe Catholic resources useful for law teachers, law students and practicing attorneys who are seeking to integrate their faith commitment into a life in the law.
 The bibliography included print books, chapters and articles, as well as internet sites and electronic documents.
-Two print editions of the bibliography were published over a 10 year period by the staff of the Kathryn J. DuFour Law Library; the first in 2002, followed by the second edition in 2004.
+Two print editions of the bibliography were published over a two year period by the staff of the Kathryn J. DuFour Law Library; the first in 2002, followed by the second edition in 2004.
 A third, digital edition, was released in 2012.
 Unfortunately, a final version of the third edition is no longer available, however a downloaded copy of a draft version is available below.